plyometrics for running

 Split Squat Jump

-Begin with arm at the side.
+Begin with the arms at the side.
 One leg is flexed forward while the opposite hip is hyperextended, resembling a front lunge position.
-The front knee is flexed 45 – 90 degrees, whereas the back knee is slightly flexed.
+The front knee is flexed 45 – 90 degrees, whereas the back knee is slightly bent.
 After a short countermovement, explosively jump vertically while extending the arms upward.
 Land in the same position held prior to initiating the jump.

 Double-Leg Hops